Translating psychological, cultural, and symbolic depth into frameworks that support communication, insight, and change.

 Philosophy and Method

-It allows organizations — for-profit or not — to build strategy on real foundations: beliefs, practices, representational systems, and the affective tenor of the moment.
+Social and cultural research offers a magnifying lens on the audiences, symbols, emotional contours, and cultural logics that shape human behavior.
+It enables organizations — for-profit or nonprofit — to build strategy on real foundations: beliefs, practices, representational systems, and the affective tenor of the moment.

 My interpretive toolbox includes: